LinyenC/optimal-baseflow-regionalization/README.md

 ## Directory Structure and File Descriptions

-- **Mei et.al codes/**
+- **codes/**
+  Contains the Random forest models used in this study for predicting the parameter N.
-  Contains the code from Mei et al (2024) for implementing baseflow separation using the SMM method.
+  Also contains the code for implementing baseflow separation using the SMM method.

 - **Mei et.al data/**
   - **SO_FSpl-SMM-EC/**